starandtina/frontend-interview-questions/README.md

 * Using only a single event handler on the parent, detect a swipe left and a swipe right and alert() which direction was swiped.
 * Write an example of a closure in javascript.
 It doesn't matter what the code does, as long as it shows a closure being created.
 * Difference between `document.write` and `innerHTML`.
+* How `delete` operator works in JavaScript?
+What exactly can and cannot be deleted and why.

 ## <a name='html'>HTML</a>